 In Spain about one hundred thousand people participated in the Feast of Epiphany celebrations in Madrid.

-In Spain about one hundred thousand people participated in the Feast of Epiphany celebrations in Madrid.
+Background: In Spain about one hundred thousand people participated in the Feast of Epiphany celebrations in Madrid.
 And in Greece government leaders and armed forces chiefs attended an Epiphany celebration at the port of Athens, Piraeus.

 SYNOPSIS: The Archbishop of Piraeus Monsignor Kalinikos and Deputy Prime Minister, Constantine Papaconstantinou attended the blessing of the waters ceremony.
 It had special significance this year because of the death of a number of Greek seamen recently and accidents involving Greek tankers like the Christos Bitas and Andros Patria.